roahmlab/RAPTOR/README.md

 ## Quick Introduction Before Introduction

-This branch contains a single precision (float) version of RAPTOR to appreciate the real time deployment of certain applications, where speed matters more than precision.
+This branch contains a single precision (double) version of RAPTOR to appreciate the real time deployment of certain applications, where speed matters more than precision.
 As we do not plan to create a template to accomodate different floating number precisions, this branch might not be updated immediately from the latest progress in the main branch.

 To use HSL linear solvers combined with Ipopt, make sure you have downloaded the corresponding single precision HSL libraries and put them in the zip file (according to the instructions in our installation [README](Installation/README.md)).